georgian-io/covid-xprize/README.md

-# XPRIZE Pandemic Response Challenge, Zilun's branch
+# XPRIZE Pandemic Response Challenge

 ## Introduction
 Welcome to the [XPRIZE Pandemic Response Challenge](https://xprize.org/pandemicresponse)!
 This repository contains what you need to get started in creating your submission for the